Worthy is the Lamb!

 to the Seven Assemblies of Asia “what things must come to pass soon.”
 This

-Lampstands” in the sanctuary of God, trimming their wicks and replenishing
+Golden Lampstands” in the sanctuary of God, trimming their wicks and

-chastises his congregations as needed, and assures everlasting rewards to every
+corrects, and chastises his congregations as needed, and assures everlasting

-Satan by “the blood of the Lamb, the word of their testimony, and
+blood of the Lamb, the word of our testimony, and because we love not our

-qualify to sit and reign with Jesus on the Throne.
-Like him, they are called to
+lives unto death.”
+That is how we qualify to reign with Jesus on the Throne.

-be “faithful witnesses” – (“Antipas, my faithful witness, who
+Like him, we are called to be “faithful witnesses” – (“Antipas, my

 THE SEALED SCROLL